 With the US contributing to over 26% of the total world consumption, it’s no surprise that the ocean freight industry is crucial to its economy.
 That said, some of the world’s biggest and busiest ports are from its coastal regions.If you’re thinking of importing/exporting to or from the US, it’s advisable to do some research about the key US ports.
 In this post, we’ll take a more detailed look at the top 10 US ports.

 The Port of Los Angeles is located in the San Pedro Bay of the western US state of California.
 Given it’s strategic location, it’s no wonder that it’s responsible for the majority of the Transpacific trade.
 Also nicknamed America’s Port, it occupying 7,500 acres of land and with a 43-mile long waterfront, it handled nearly 4.4 million TEUs in 2015.
 This accounts for 13.5% of the North American market share.
 Since 2000, it’s held the post as the top port in the US.
 It currently ranks as the 19th busiest port in the world in terms of container volume.
-It’s estimated that the port handles around $1.2 billion worth of cargo every day.
+It’s estimated that around $1.2 billion worth of cargo is shipped to/from the Los Angeles port every day.

 Right next to the Los Angeles Port sits its sister port – the Port of Long Beach.
 It handled over 4.9 million TEUs in 2015, representing 12.1% of the North American market share.
 Together with the Port of Los Angeles, they’re responsible for over one quarter of the total container trade in North America.
-Annual trade movement at the Long Beach Port is valued at $180 billion annually, and it is also considered as one of the major gateways for trade with Asia.
+Annual trade movement at the Long Beach Port is valued at $180 billion annually.
+Shipping containers to/from Long Beach is extremely popular as it is considered as one of the major gateways for trade with Asia.

 On the Eastern coast, the Port of New York and New Jersey as the top port.
 It’s the largest and busiest US east coast port and the nation’s third-largest.
 It offers access to one of the most concentrated consumer markets in the world.
-In 2015, it moved over 4.5 million TEUs – contributing to over 11% of the total North American container trade.
+In 2015, over 4.5 million TEUs were shipped to/from the Ports of New York and New Jersey – contributing to over 11% of the total North American container trade.
 It handles commodities such as petroleum, scrap metal, bulk and break bulk cargo.

 Georgia Ports’ primary ports are the Port of Savannah and Port of Brunswick.
 The Port of Savannah hosts North America’s biggest single-terminal container facility and has the largest concentration of import distribution centers on the USEC.
 Brunswick Port is considered the top port for new auto imports, with over 500 acres of land leased or owned by the auto industry.

 The state of Washington’s two major ports merged in 2015 to jointly operate their cargo terminals.
-The Port of Seattle and Port of Tacoma are jointly operated by the Northwest Seaport Alliance, which is the fourth-largest container gateway in North America.
+The Port of Seattle and Port of Tacoma are jointly operated by the Northwest Seaport Alliance.
 Together, the cargo volume of both ports in 2015 accounted for 5.3% of the North American market, handling over 2.1 million TEUs.
-In April 2017, the Port of Seattle-Tacoma recorded its strongest first quarter international container volumes since 2005.
+Thanks to an increase in traffic for containers shipped to the ports of Seattle and Tacoma, in April 2017, both ports recorded their strongest first quarter international container volumes since 2005.

 The Port of Virginia is one of the busiest ports on the US East Coast, handling 11.6% of the coast’s total throughput in 2016.
 Its strategic position means it takes ships just 2.5 hours to reach the open sea.
 Additionally, its well-connected railway allows a third of its cargo to arrive and depart by rail, representing the largest percentage of any US East Coast port.